 For the REST Request test step, you can use only the inferred schema.

-In SoapUI, if the response you receive has conflicts with a schema, the assertion fails.
+In functional tests, if the response you receive has conflicts with a schema, the assertion fails.
 These conflicts appear on the Conflicts tab of the Schema panel in the response editor.
 You can then resolve conflicts on that tab – either manually or automatically.

 For more information on schemas in ReadyAPI, see Inferring REST Schemas.